isolver/ECEM13_PyET/source/content/iohub.rst

 PsychoPy.ioHub Event Monitoring Framework
 ******************************************

+Typically with experiments we need to be updating the screen and waiting for

 * PsychoPy.ioHub is a Python package providing a cross-platform device event monitoring and storage framework.
 * ioHub is free to use and is GPL version 3 licensed.